-(1) As Consumer Loans are aggregated by Dealer for purposes of recognizing revenue and measuring credit losses, the Dealer Loan amount was estimated by allocating the balance of each Dealer Loan to the underlying Consumer Loans based on the forecasted future collections of each Consumer Loan.

-As certain Consumer Loans are aggregated by Dealer or month of purchase for purposes of recognizing revenue and measuring credit losses, the Purchased Loan amount was estimated by allocating the balance of certain Purchased Loans to the underlying Consumer Loans based on the forecasted future collections of each Consumer Loan.
-Represents the Loan balance attributable to Consumer Loans outstanding within their initial loan terms.

-Represents the Loan balance attributable to Consumer Loans outstanding within their initial loan terms.
-We consider a Consumer Loan to be current for purposes of forecasting expected collection rates if contractual repayments are less than 11 days past due.
-(4) (5)
+- (1) As Consumer Loans are aggregated by Dealer for purposes of recognizing revenue and measuring credit losses, the Dealer Loan amount was estimated by allocating the balance of each Dealer Loan to the underlying Consumer Loans based on the forecasted future collections of each Consumer Loan. - (2) As certain Consumer Loans are aggregated by Dealer or month of purchase for purposes of recognizing revenue and measuring credit losses, the Purchased Loan amount was estimated by allocating the balance of certain Purchased Loans to the underlying Consumer Loans based on the forecasted future collections of each Consumer Loan. - (3) Represents the Loan balance attributable to Consumer Loans outstanding within their initial loan terms. - (4) Represents the Loan balance attributable to Consumer Loans outstanding beyond their initial loan terms. - (5) We consider a Consumer Loan to be current for purposes of forecasting expected collection rates if contractual repayments are less than 11 days past due.

-The following table summarizes the write-offs for Consumer Loan assignments for the year ended December 31, 2023, segmented by year of assignment: (In millions) For the Year Ended December 31, 2023
+The following table summarizes the write-offs for Consumer Loan assignments for the year ended December 31, 2023, segmented by year of assignment: